-Iraq is located along the Persian Gulf between Iran and Kuwait.
-It has an area of 437,072 sq. km (272,358 sq. miles), which is about double the size of Idaho.
-Iraq has a desert climate, which leads to mild, cool winters with temperatures from 2 to 5°C (35.6 to 41 °F) and hot, dry summers that can reach 48 °C (118.4 °F).
+Iraq has a desert climate, which leads to mild, cool winters with temperatures from 2 to 5°C (35.6-41°F) and hot, dry summers that can reach 48°C (118.4°F).
 The desert climate can also lead to sandstorms and dust storms.
-Iraq is mostly flat with mountains on the borders with Turkey and Iran.
+Iraq’s desert area is mainly to the south and west, extending to and beyond its borders with Syria, Jordan, and Saudi Arabia.
+Iraq is mostly flat, but it has a mountain range, the Zagros Mountains, to the northeast on the borders with Turkey and Iran.
 The mountains receive heavy snowfall in the winter, which can result in flooding in the spring.
+Its northern region is situated between the Tigris and Euphrates rivers, and it is where the name Mesopotamia, meaning “land between the rivers”, comes from.

 HISTORY & GOVERNMENT